 Close Your Door

-I might pass a colleague in the hall who I haven't seen for a while, pop into the office for the key to our supply cupboard and end up chatting about the weekend with our office manager, or get caught chatting with someone by the photocopier.
+I might pass a colleague in the hall who I haven’t seen for a while, pop into the office for the key to our supply cupboard, chat with our office manager about the weekend, or get caught chatting with someone by the photocopier.

 I try to keep to myself during my planning time as much as possible.
 I close the door and save the social conversations for my break.